-Join thousands of piano beginners today – for free
+Discover how easy piano for beginners can be – for free

 When starting out as a piano beginner, the first step often seems daunting.
-Thankfully, with the natural, step by step guidance you’ll receive in your Musiah piano lessons for beginners, you will be surprised how easy it actually is.
+Thankfully, with the natural, step by step guidance you’ll receive in your Musiah lessons, you will be surprised how easy piano for beginners actually is.

 The signup and is quick and easy too… a few minutes from now you could be playing your first song at no charge – thanks to our Free 14 Day Trial.
 So why not join thousands of other piano beginners right now.
 Just click the button below!

 The first 14 days are completely free and you can do as many lessons in that time as you wish.
 Plus there is no risk!
 If for any reason it’s not for you, simply cancel any time during the trial period and you will not be charged.